starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 nix run github:LovingMelody/nix-citizen#star-citizen
 ```

-If you prefer not to use nix, the [Flatpak method](#flatpak-installation) would be recommended.
+If you prefer not to use nix-citizen, the [Flatpak method](#flatpak-installation) would be recommended.

 ## Alternate Launchers